dlops-io/data-labeling/README_sav.md

 ## Setup Label Studio

 ### Create Annotation Project
-Here we will setup the Label Studio App to user our cheese images so we can annotate them.
+Here we will setup the Label Studio App to user our mushroom images so we can annotate them.
 - Run the Label Studio App by going to `http://localhost:8080/`
 - Login with `pavlos@seas.harvard.edu` / `awesome`, use the credentials in the docker compose file that you used
 - Click `Create Project` to create a new project